markvogt/2025-MAVSDK-Python/README.md

 # MV JOURNAL (newest entry on top)

+### 2025 03 17 MV:
+- CONTINUED RESEARCH of this SDK
+- WATCHED some YouTube videos re: feasibility of MAVSDK in WindowsOS; SUPPOSED to be COMMONPLACE

 ### 2025 03 16 MV:
 - RESEARCHED | DISCOVERED | FORKED | CLONED this repo
 - CREATED new env .venv in this repo